|Sara Dumit, Ph.D.||2018|

 The USTUR provides unique opportunities for students who are interested in radiochemistry, health physics, and related fields.
 It houses data and materials that are not available elsewhere, such as tissues from former U.S. nuclear workers, radiochemical contents of major organs and bones at the time of death, autopsy results, and health physics records from the duration of their employment.
 These data combine to provide timelines of the intake and subsequent clearance of actinides such as plutonium, americium and uranium.

-In November 2015, WSU Pharmaceutical Sciences Ph.D. student, Sara Dumit, joined the USTUR research team.
-Ms. Dumit’s PhD research focused on the development, parameterization, and validation of a plutonium decorporation model.
+In May 2018, WSU Pharmaceutical Sciences Ph.D. student, Sara Dumit, successfully defended her doctoral dissertation, which focused on the development, parameterization, and validation of a plutonium decorporation model.
 This research was conducted in a close collaboration with European Radiation Dosimetry Group (EURADOS), Working Group 7 on Internal Dosimetry.

 Microdistribution of Plutonium Nitrate